On bounding the bandwidth of graphs with symmetry: Numerical results

-{\bf The $3$-dimensional generalized Hamming graph.}~~ In Tables \ref{tab5}, \ref{tab5a}, and \ref{tab5b}, we present the analogous numerical results for the $3$-dimensional generalized Hamming graph $H_{q_1,q_2,q_3}$, as defined in Example \ref{ex:3dimgenham}.
+In Tables \ref{tab5}, \ref{tab5a}, and \ref{tab5b}, we present the analogous numerical results for the $3$-dimensional generalized Hamming graph $H_{q_1,q_2,q_3}$, as defined in Example \ref{ex:3dimgenham}.
 To the best of our knowledge there are no other lower and/or upper bounds for the bandwidth of $H_{q_1,q_2,q_3}$ in the literature.
 Our results show that the new bound can be significantly better that the eigenvalue bound.
 For instance, the eigenvalue lower bound on the bandwidth of $H_{3,4,5}$ is 16, while bw$_{\rm fix}$ is 24.\\